List of Power Rangers Ninja Steel characters: Madame Odius

-Madame Odius is a sly kitsune-themed alien who is first seen as Galvanax's advisor until she is revealed to be the true main antagonist of the Ninja Steel seasons.
+Madame Odius (voiced by Jacque Drew) is a kitsune-themed alien who is first seen as Galvanax's advisor until she is revealed to be the true main antagonist of the Ninja Steel seasons.
 She is seen to possess a hammer-like object capable of performing magical spells.
 She and Ripcon accompanied Galvanax where they fought Dane Romero.
 When he suddenly disappeared during battle, she was present when Galvanax made off with Brody.

-10 years later, Madame Odius pitched an idea to Galvanax in order to make new stars upon acquiring the Ninja Steel.
-Galvanax doesn't know, but Madame Odius plots against him and had successfully obtained the Gold Ninja Power Star.
-She begins by doing an experiment on it in a secret room on the ship with a civilian that she captured, a country singer named Levi Weston, whom Madame Odius captured in the same time after Levi pulled out the Gold Ninja Power Star from the Ninja Nexus Prism.
-However, the Astro Zord found and rescued Levi and escaped to Earth while after taking the Gold Ninja Star along with it to becoming a Gold Ninja Steel Ranger.
+10 years later, Odius pitched an idea to Galvanax in order to make new stars upon acquiring the Ninja Steel.
+Galvanax doesn't know, but Odius plots against him and had successfully obtained the Gold Ninja Power Star.
+She begins by doing an experiment on it in a secret room on the ship with a civilian that she captured, a country singer named Levi Weston, whom Odius captured in the same time after Levi pulled out the Gold Ninja Power Star from the Ninja Nexus Prism.
+However, the Astro Zord found and rescued Levi and escaped to Earth while after he took back the Gold Ninja Power Star with him to become the Gold Ninja Steel Ranger.

-Madame Odius later created the Aiden Romero Robot using Levi Weston's memories of being Aiden Romero in order to get close to the Ninja Steel Rangers' base.
-Upon the robot's destruction, Madame Odius pinned the blame for its creation on Ripcon.
+Odius later created a robot using Levi Weston's memories of being Aiden Romero in order to get close to the Ninja Steel Rangers' base.
+Upon the robot's destruction, Odius pinned the blame for its creation on Ripcon.

-In "Galvanax Rises," Madame Odius ropes in Victor and Monty into building the Mega-Magnet to help her in destroying the Rangers and Galvanax.
-Upon Galvanax being enlarged, Madame Odius activated the Mega-Magnet to attract every Ninja Steel present including the Ninja Steel ingested by Galvanax as Madame Odius reveals her motives.
+In "Galvanax Rises", Odius ropes in Victor and Monty into building the Mega-Magnet to help her destroy the Rangers and Galvanax.
+Upon Galvanax being enlarged, Odius activated the Mega-Magnet to attract every Ninja Steel present, including the Ninja Steel ingested by Galvanax as Odius reveals her motives.
 However, the Ninja Steel meteor is also attracted as it strikes Galvanax' ship which sends it flying far into space.
-Though Madame Odius survives the unexpected meteor strike as she states that it's not over yet.
+However, Odius survives the unexpected meteor strike as she states that it's not over yet.

-In "Echoes of Evil,” She and Cosmo Royale later encountered Sledge and Wrench who escaped from a blackhole and wanted the Ninja Super Steel Meteor in the Warrior Dome's ship.
+In "Echoes of Evil,” She and Cosmo Royale later encountered Sledge and Wrench, who escaped from a black hole and wanted the Ninja Super Steel Meteor in the Warrior Dome's ship.
 In exchange for the Ninja Super Steel Meteor, Sledge will repair the ship.
-Madame Odius allows Sledge to repair the ship where she gained Badonna as a servant.
-Then Madame Odius plans to have Cosmo Royale begin the new season of Galaxy Warriors.
+Odius allows Sledge to repair the ship where she gained Badonna as a servant.
+She then had Cosmo Royale begin the new season of Galaxy Warriors.